py-lama/weblama/PYLOGS_INTEGRATION.md

 - Automatically initializes from the server configuration
 - Provides methods for different log levels (debug, info, warning, error, critical)
 - Supports context information for structured logging
-- Falls back to console logging if the PyLogs bridge is not available
+- Falls back to console logging if the LogLama bridge is not available

 ### 3. Server Integration (`server.js`)

 The Node.js server has been updated to:

-- Start the PyLogs bridge when the server starts (if enabled)
+- Start the LogLama bridge when the server starts (if enabled)
 - Provide a proxy endpoint for logging from the frontend
-- Include PyLogs configuration in the server configuration API
+- Include LogLama configuration in the server configuration API

 ## Configuration

-PyLogs integration can be configured through environment variables in the `.env` file:
+LogLama integration can be configured through environment variables in the `.env` file:

 ```
-# PyLogs Integration
+# LogLama Integration
-WEBLAMA_PYLOGS_ENABLED=true     # Enable or disable the PyLogs bridge
+WEBLAMA_LOGLAMA_ENABLED=true     # Enable or disable the LogLama bridge
-WEBLAMA_PYLOGS_PORT=8085        # Port for the PyLogs bridge server
+WEBLAMA_LOGLAMA_PORT=8085        # Port for the LogLama bridge server
-WEBLAMA_PYLOGS_HOST=127.0.0.1   # Host for the PyLogs bridge server
+WEBLAMA_LOGLAMA_HOST=127.0.0.1   # Host for the LogLama bridge server

-# PyLogs configuration
+# LogLama configuration
 WEBLAMA_LOG_LEVEL=INFO          # Logging level
 WEBLAMA_LOG_DIR=./logs          # Directory for log files
 WEBLAMA_DB_LOGGING=true         # Enable database logging